 Types of orthodontic treatments

-At Jefferson Dental Group we offer two types of orthodontic treatments, also known as appliances, including traditional metal braces and clear correction trays.
+We offer two types of orthodontic treatments, including traditional metal braces, clear and ceramic braces brackets, and clear correction trays.
 Again, because each patient requires and should always receive individually tailored care, only by discussing the treatment options with the orthodontist and understanding the personal demands of the treatments will it become clear which type of treatment is best.